 Awarded $170,000 in July 2015.

 Led by Bioengineering Associate Professor Dipanjan Pan, the team will continue developing and optimizing a Nano-CarboScavenger (NCS), a particle designed to attract oil for easy removal from water.

 Cooking with the Sun: Stored Solar Stove

 Awarded $140,00 in June 2014.

-Lead by Agricultural and Biological Engineering Professor Bruce Elliott-Litchfield, researchers will develop and field-test prototype cooking systems that use stored solar energy.
+Led by Agricultural and Biological Engineering Emeritus Professor Bruce Elliott-Litchfield, researchers have developed and field-tested prototype cooking systems that use stored solar energy.